Practical Information

 CPR Number

 When you arrive in Denmark you need to get a Danish ID Number (CPR no.) by registering your Danish address (by showing an official rental contract) with the municipality.
-A CPR no. is necessary to get medical assistance, open a bank account, get a job, sign up for student housing etc.
+A CPR no. is a ten-digit identification number and is necessary to get medical assistance, open a bank account, and get a job.
+It normally takes 1.5-2 months to get your CPR no.

 It may take some time to get a CPR no., we therefore request you to take out travel insurance from your home country covering medical insurance as well as making sure you have access to extra funding in the beginning.

-As students of the International programmes at Niels Brock, you will use a variety of IT platforms and have access to campus facilites and printers with your student card.
+As students of the International programmes at Niels Brock, you will use a variety of IT platforms and have access to campus facilities and printers with your student card.

 IT and internet